threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_container.md

 - **Volumes**: this is where you define which volume to mount inside the container
   - **VolumeID**: the ID of the volume
   - **Mountpoint**: the path into the container filesystem where to mount the volume
+- **Capacity**:
+  - **CPU**: the amount of virtual CPU to allocate to the container
+  - **Memory**: the amount memory in MiB to allocate to the container
+  - **DiskSize**: the size in MiB of the root filesystem of the container
+  - **DiskType**: the type of disk to use for the root filesystem of the container.
+Valid value are 'HHD' or 'SSD'.
 - **NetworkConnection**: this is where you define the network of the container
   - **NetworkId**: the name of the network created using a [network](network.md) primitive
   - **Ipaddress**: net.IP: The IP address to give to the container